 If I were to refer a person to their course, I would receive up to 50% commission if they went premium.

-That's much better than the 10% in our other example, though it's not typical.
+That’s much better than 10% from our other example, though it’s not typical.

 Amazon has a set percentage for different types of products which I suggest you read.